hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 ^^^^^^^^^^^^^^^^^^

 You can actually provide a list of values to ``permute_on``.
 In that case you'll end up with a test for every combination of those lists.
-So if you specified two lists with three values each (``['a', 'b', 'c'] and ['1', '2', '3']``) you'd end up with nine tests: ``'a1', 'a2', 'a3', 'b1', ...``  This is actually true of list expansions too, just less useful there.
+So if you specified two variables with three values each (``['a', 'b', 'c'] and ['1', '2', '3']``) you'd end up with nine tests:
+``'a1', 'a2', 'a3', 'b1',...``
+This is actually true of list expansions too, just less useful there.

 Complex Variable Permutations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^